jasonhemann/20FA-2800/syllabus.md

 ourselves for accuracy.
 Regardless these grade belongs under "Homework" as well.

+## TRACE evaluations

+I encourage students to take time and submit TRACE evaluations.
+Your time is busy at the end of the term when these are available.
+In order to fairly compensate you for that time, if 85% or more of the enrolled students complete these TRACE evaluations, then I shall add 2 points onto the class-wide final average.

 # Recent Changes

 This semester we will leverage more project-based assignments,